patmcgtx/dog-facts/README.md

 # Dog Facts App
 A macOS app that shows random dog facts. 🤷🏻‍♂️

-This project is kept as small and simple as possible to try out new concepts in Swift, such as [async/await](https://youtu.be/iGNxhCdRuSU), [SwiftUI](https://developer.apple.com/xcode/swiftui/), [Xcode Cloud](https://developer.apple.com/xcode-cloud/), etc.
+This project is kept as small and simple as possible just to try out new concepts in Swift, such as [async/await](https://youtu.be/iGNxhCdRuSU), [SwiftUI](https://developer.apple.com/xcode/swiftui/), [Xcode Cloud](https://developer.apple.com/xcode-cloud/), etc.

 ### API